 - Receiving any benefits owed to you by your employer.

 - Bringing any future workers’ compensation claims for other work-related injuries or illnesses.

 - Bringing any future claims of wrongful discharge, or breach of contract.

 If your workers’ compensation claim is disputed, it can be a lengthy process in order to resolve the dispute.
-Usually the insurance adjuster, you and your lawyer will come together in several negotiation sessions to try to avoid going to a hearing.
-However, sometimes hearings are necessary, in which case you may appear before a Judge to decide your case.
+Usually the insurance adjuster, you and your lawyer will meet in several negotiation sessions to try to avoid going to a hearing.
+However, sometimes hearings are necessary, in which case, you may appear before a judge to decide your case.
 Read more.

 What Basic Benefits Can You Receive?

 - Medical Treatment – Employers can require injured employees to see the employer’s healthcare provider.
 After the employee’s visit with the provider, the employee has the option of seeing a doctor of their choice.
 This change in providers is allowed only once.
 Any other change in medical provider requires insurance company approval.